hugobarzano/apigena/README.md

 ```

 This instruction will open a bash command-line inside a docker-container
-with this project mounted as current workspace, so user can start to generate
+with this project mounted as the current workspace, so the user can start to generate
 services.

 **Note**: Port bind is setup for range 3000 to 3050,